Spanxx/Webserv/Webserv_notes/To DOs.md

 QUESTIONS COLLECTION:
 - should we support folder style requests like "localhost:8080/files" and then serve an index? or is this already related to autoindex
 - should we accept files that have no extension (so no dot)? or is "checkRequestedFiletype()" already commented out for that reason
+- should we exit the program when an exception is caught upon server building/config reading?